Taiwan Daily News: Development

-Fly into the novel
+Multi-author serialized story

 From February 24 to March 21, 1901 (Meiji era 34), the Taiwan Daily Newspaper imitated the experiments conducted by pre-war Japanese newspapers to increase newspaper sales.
-On February 24, the editorial department constructed the first chapter entitled "Dark Road", and then invited readers to complete the content of the next chapter before noon the next day and send it back to the editorial department.
-The reporters selected the winning content for the next chapter, and the collective creation relay was presented in the form of soliciting manuscripts.
+On February 24, the editorial department published the first chapter, entitled "Dark Road", and then invited readers to complete the content of the next chapter before noon the next day and send it to the editorial department.
+The reporters selected the winning content for the next chapter, and the collective creation relay was facilitated by soliciting manuscripts.

-Each chapter of the novel is about 1,000 words (in Japanese), and a total of 10 chapters were published during the period.
-To ensure that everyone who contributed has a prize, the winners and publishers are almost different every day (only two authors are repeated), which also leads to inconsistencies in the content of the story.
-Finally, the editorial board announced the cessation of publication on March 21, citing a lack of submissions.
+Each chapter of the novel was around 1,000 words (in Japanese), and a total of 10 chapters were published.
+To ensure that everyone who contributed received a prize, the winners, who had their chapters published, were different almost every day (only two authors were repeated); this led to inconsistencies in the content of the story.
+The editorial board announced the cessation of publication of the story on March 21, citing a lack of submissions.